fgauna12/fgauna12.github.io/_posts/2020-01-08-what-if-we-deployed-to-production-daily.md

 Understood.
 If we had an artificial goal of deploying daily, we would want to ensure that whatever we create that day can be deployed _that same day_.
 This would mean smaller pull requests.
 We know that smaller pull requests means less "review fatigue" because there's less changes for a reviewer to comb through and thus more meaningful comments.
 Also, just because we deploy it doesn't mean that we have to make it available for users.
 So, even if it takes "week" to finish a feature, we could deploy safely behind a feature flag until it's ready to be tested.

 We could go on for a bit more.
 The point is that many of these challenges have been solved already.
-There's a book called [Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B07B9F83WM/ref=sr_1_3?crid=1QEKIY43O044M&keywords=accelerate+book&qid=1578446565&sprefix=accelerate%2Caps%2C185&sr=8-3) and a [yearly report](https://services.google.com/fh/files/misc/state-of-devops-2019.pdf) that highlights that elite and high performers in the IT industry are able to deploy at least once a day to production per developer per day while high degree of stability.
+There's a book called [Accelerate](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B07B9F83WM/ref=sr_1_3?crid=1QEKIY43O044M&keywords=accelerate+book&qid=1578446565&sprefix=accelerate%2Caps%2C185&sr=8-3) and a [yearly report](https://services.google.com/fh/files/misc/state-of-devops-2019.pdf) that highlights that elite and high performers in the industry are able to deploy at least once a day to production per developer per day while high degree of stability.